abwilf/tutorials/experimental_workflow/README.md

 You can go to all the runs in your project and view, sort, filter, and otherwise mess with the visualizations to understand how your experiments are proceeding.
 It's wonderful.
 ![alt text](imgs/all_runs.png "Title")

-A note: it's bad practice to have multiple versions of code for different experiments; instead I use argument flags so I can reproduce all my experiments using different arguments to my code, making the codebase cohesive and reproducible.
-I also control randomness through seeds so my experiments are really reproducible.
+A note: it's bad practice to have multiple versions of code for different experiments; instead it's recommended to use argument flags so you can reproduce all your experiments using different arguments to the code, making the codebase cohesive and reproducible.
+I also control randomness through seeds so my experiments are perfectly reproducible.

-Butn now you may be thinking: this isn't really deployment!
+But now you may be thinking: "this isn't really deployment!
 I ran this on my local machine, and this is only a single run.
-How can I make this more generalizable and solve the problems you raised above?
+How can I make this more generalizable and solve the problems you raised above?"
 Good point, we'll solve that next.

 ##### Single Run (Generalizable Version)
 Wandb has something called "sweeps", which are (for our purposes for the moment) equivalent to distributed grid searches.
-You specify all the arguments in a `config.yml` file, then wandb creates a `sweep` on its server, and when you run the command `wandb agent sweep/id/things` (this is given to you when you run sweep) on a computer, that computer becomes a "worker", the wandb server tells it which command to run, and captures its outut for centralized logging on the server.
+You specify all the arguments in a `config.yml` file, then wandb creates a `sweep` on its server, and when you run the command `wandb agent sweep/id/things` (this is given to you when you run sweep) on a computer, that computer becomes a "worker".
+The wandb server tells it which command to run and captures its outut for centralized logging on the server.
+When the run is finished, each worker checks with the server and it tells it what to run next until all the runs in the sweep have been finished.
 So to run a single command, e.g.
 `python /work/awilf/<repo_name>/<command_file> --epoch 5 --cls_tokens 0 --factorized 0`

 in this way, we'd specify a config file like this